-Your personal learning style and needs will be assessed by our educational director to ensure your key goals are met in LSAT.
+Your personal learning style and needs will be assessed by our educational director to ensure your key LSAT goals are met.

 IDENTIFYING INSTRUCTIONAL PRIORITIES

-Your tutor will pinpoint the areas in which you excel in LSAT and the areas that require extra attention.
+Your tutor will pinpoint the LSAT areas in which you excel and the areas that require extra attention.

 PERSONALLY DESIGNED LESSONS